sunguti-albright/wireframing/README.md

 - **Community Resources**: Offers a vast library of community-made templates, icons, and UI kits that speed up the design process.

 By using Figma, designers can move seamlessly from rough wireframes to fully interactive prototypes, ensuring that ideas evolve efficiently from concept to execution.

+## Benefits of Wireframing in Software Development

+Wireframing provides more than just a visual plan for designers — it plays a critical role in the overall software development process.
+By acting as a shared blueprint, wireframes ensure that everyone on the team, from product managers to developers, works toward the same vision.

+### 1. Clear Guidance for Design and Development
+Wireframes establish the structure, layout, and functionality of a product before any code is written.
+**Example:** A wireframe showing where forms and buttons will appear helps developers anticipate input handling and backend integration needs early.

+### 2. Improved Communication Among Team Members
+Wireframes serve as a common language between designers, developers, and stakeholders.
+**Example:** Instead of discussing abstract ideas like “make the navigation more intuitive,” a wireframe clearly illustrates the navigation structure, reducing misunderstandings.

+### 3. Early Identification of Usability Issues
+By visualizing layouts early, teams can spot and fix usability challenges before development.
+**Example:** Realizing that a checkout button is buried at the bottom of a page in the wireframe phase prevents costly redesigns after coding begins.

+### 4. Cost and Time Efficiency
+Iterating on wireframes is much faster and cheaper than rewriting code.
+**Example:** Repositioning a search bar in Figma takes seconds, whereas refactoring search functionality in code could take days.

+### 5. Facilitates Stakeholder Alignment
+Wireframes make it easy to get quick feedback and approvals before moving into high-fidelity prototypes or development.
+**Example:** A low-fidelity wireframe helps business stakeholders approve layout and flow without being distracted by colors or images.

+---

+By integrating wireframing into the software development lifecycle, teams build products that are user-centered, cost-efficient, and aligned with project goals from the very beginning.